KandorApp/esprezzo-core/README-2-PeerToPeerProtocol.md

 Discovery achieved through a terse peer to peer tcp messaging protocol.
 The goal of this layer is to establish and maintain a map of network connections along with their state and connection status.

-### Application handshake Protocol
+## Implemented Network Messages

+- HELLO
   Upon Discovery each peer must send a HELLO message with the follwoing data
-### HELLO

   p2pVersion
   clientId
   listenPort
   nodeId

-#RLP
-Disconnect can be requested at any time by either peer
-### DISCONNECT
+## Additional P2P Messages
   0x00 Disconnect requested;
   0x01 TCP sub-system error;
   0x02 Breach of protocol, e.g. a malformed message, bad RLP, incorrect magic number &c.;